 Helpline experts can assist churches on how to respond to victims, families and congregations in the midst of an abuse allegation, provide tips on screening employees and volunteers, manage high-risk areas such as bathrooms and social media interactions and develop a safety plan.

-“It is extremely important that congregations protect both the integrity of the church and our witness for the Almighty by ensuring that we are protecting victims and potential victims from abusive behaviors,” said the Rev. Dr. J. Herbert Nelson, Stated Clerk for the PC(USA).
+“It is extremely important that congregations protect both the integrity of the church and our witness for the Almighty by ensuring that we are protecting victims and potential victims from abusive behaviors,” said the Rev. Dr. J. Herbert Nelson, II, Stated Clerk for the PC(USA).
 “Our effort through the helpline is a step toward making the church a safer place to develop and expand human relationships for the kingdom of God.”